 10) Keep You Right Hand Moving

 Everything needs to be in sync while playing.
-If you are having trouble strumming use your metronome on simple and slow (down up down up) quarter note strums.
+If you are having trouble strumming use your metronome on simple and slow (down up down up) quarter note strums and check this strumming tips.
 Do one whole chord for a measure or two and then switch to the next chord.

 By changing our simple strum at the exact time as our chord we force the muscle memory of both hands to work together.

 Again your problem with fast chord changes may not always be the left hand.
 Some folks have trouble getting a solid strum going.

 If you find you need to still read specific down and up strums to get any movement going, it may be time to focus on rhythm studies.

 The best way to practice rhythm is to play along with songs you like and can sing by heart.
 If you have software to slow the song down that will be helpful.

 You can also follow along on instructional videos, try other instruments like drums, and really any musical activity to help you find the groove.